 - you feel dissatisfied and unhappy

-- you have sex less often, or it isn't what it used to be
+- you have sex less often, not at all, or it isn't what it used to be

 - one partner spends increasing time on interests and activities outside the relationship

 - there is a loss of warmth and friendliness in the relationship, one or both of you speak of no longer being in love

 - you feel tired and less able to meet responsibilities at work and at home

 - one of you has an addiction that is affecting the relationship

 - you or your partner have had intimate relationships outside of your relationship

 - one of you is abusive, degrading, controlling and dominating, indicating family violence.